 A concrete cover now sits atop a flame trench once blasted by the Saturn moon rockets and space shuttles that sent two generations of NASA astronauts into orbit.

 It’s one of the more visible reminders that a new chapter is beginning in the life of Kennedy Space Center’s iconic Launch Complex 39A.
-On Sunday, a SpaceX Falcon 9 rocket is due to lift off from the pad to deliver a cargo ship to the International Space Station for NASA.
-Launch is scheduled for 9:38 a.m., Florida time.
-[Note updated launch date.
-A planned Saturday launch was aborted with seconds to go in the countdown.]
+On Sunday morning, a SpaceX Falcon 9 rocket lifted off from the pad to deliver a cargo ship to the International Space Station for NASA.
+[Updated February 19]

 “This is the same launch pad used by the Saturn V rocket that first took people to the moon in 1969.
 We are honored to be allowed to use it,” SpaceX founder and chief executive Elon Musk wrote on Twitter.